Marlin-MTFox/assemblies-crafting-for-tbaMUD/README.md

 make a backup before trying to install this. then backup that backup.

-if you have modified your mud already, it is probably best to hand patch, otherwise drop in the tbaMud-master folder type patch < assembliescraft.patch in the shell should all be good.
+if you have modified your mud already, it is probably best to hand patch, otherwise drop in the src folder type patch < assembliescraft.patch in the shell should all be good.